Broadway Rose Theatre Company: Local Schools

 Each school year, 5th Avenue Theatre in Seattle creates an original educational musical that tours throughout the region, performing in school auditoriums and cafeterias.
 Over 3,500 elementary students in the Tigard/Tualatin School District experience this performance for free because Broadway Rose underwrites the performance expenses.

 Broadway Rose also hosts an annual logo contest for children in Kindergarten through 5th grade at a local elementary school in conjunction with the Tigard-Tualatin School District Art Literacy program.
 Students create artwork inspired by the stories of the company's two summer children's theatre productions and one illustration for each production is selected to appear on the show program.
 Winners are awarded prizes, free show tickets, and a backstage tour of the theater.

 Founding Managing Director Dan Murphy regularly provides theatrical services to local schools.
 He has directed and choreographed productions for Tualatin High School and has choreographed for Southridge High School in Beaverton.
 Additionally, he has assisted with productions at Twality Middle School in Tigard.

 Volunteers

-Broadway Rose is supported by a dedicated team of volunteers who aid with fundraising and provide production, administrative, and front of house support or serve on the company's board of directors.
-In 2019, the organization had 334 volunteers give over 4,900 hours to the organization.
+Broadway Rose is supported by a team of volunteers who aid with fundraising and provide production, administrative, and front-of-house support.
+In 2023, the organization had over 300 volunteers give over 4,505 hours to the organization.

 Reception & Awards

-In 2011, The Oregonian stated of Broadway Rose that "this once-small company has evolved into a bankable force in the Portland-area's theater scene."
+In 2011, The Oregonian stated of Broadway Rose that "this once-small company has evolved into a bankable force in the Portland area's theater scene."
 The following year, BroadwayWorld.com reflected, "There's just something about this company that keeps you coming back."
 Broadway Rose Theatre Company and its artists have been generously recognized with awards including several for outstanding productions.